erg-sde/project/README.txt

 This is a game where you guess a number

+alfonso was here